 Reading and writing isn’t something we normally associate with the sea, but we’re upping our game and joining the global movement to improve our Ocean Literacy.
-And helping our guests to too.
+And helping our guests to do the same.

 Ocean Literacy means to have an understanding of the ocean’s influence on us, and of our own influence on the ocean.
 It’s the human and ocean relationship that is key here, and it’s not simple.
 After all, relationships are often complicated, ever-changing and extremely complex.